Man dead after shots fired in Carlow shopping centre, Army bomb disposal team at scene

-Gardaí were on Sunday night at the scene of a security incident in Carlow Town during which shots were fired and one person was fatally wounded.
+Gardaí were on Sunday night at the scene of a security incident at a shopping centre in Carlow Town during which shots were fired and a man was fatally wounded.

-A child has also suffered an injury, which appears to have been to their leg, and was sustained as people ran from the shopping centre.
+Though gardaí said there was no further concern for public safety, a Defence Forces explosive ordnance disposal (EOD) team was asked to attend the scene at the Fairgreen Shopping Centre.

-Though gardaí said there is no further concern for public safety, a Defence Forces explosive ordnance disposal (EOD) team has been asked to attend the scene at the Fairgreen Shopping Centre.
+Gardaí suspect the dead man was carrying devices, which could be explosive or flammable, and that they were on his person at the scene.
+His remains were due to be examined, to determine if any devices needed to be made safe.

-It is understood gardaí have sought assistance from the EOD team as they suspect a device the dead man was carrying, which could be explosive or flammable, is at the scene.
-Its status must be checked before the area can be declared safe.
+As a result, the man’s remains on Sunday night lay where he died, with Garda Headquarters confirming in a statement “a white Irish adult male is deceased at the scene”.

 ‘He is 13 and he’s huge.
 He will be the next Wayne Dundon’: Limerick on edge as a new generation takes over gangland